eadonteng/Evans-Adonteng.github.io/README.md

 # /documentation
 farkle_enhanced_narratives - Comprehensive documents explaining the journey, rationale behind enhancements, and how these align with specific course outcomes.

+farkle_rules.txt - Game rules that outline how to play Farkle, ensuring all players and reviewers can easily understand the gameplay mechanics.

 # /videos
 Code Review Video - A link to a video where I discuss the code enhancements and demonstrate the game.